 Little did I realize, we were already using the "good stuff" and it was only through the luck of this crazy time, that I received the gift of witnessing the connection between handcrafted dishes and ordinary moments.

-As a potter, of course, I had my favorite cup and saw how a meal served on one-of-a-kind dishes seemed to impart this extra level of connection.
-But that was just me.
-I'm a potter.
-Potters love pottery.
-So when I witnessed my family and friends experiencing this, that is when I started paying attention.
+As a potter, of course, I had my favorite cup and saw how a meal served on one-of-a-kind dishes seemed to impart this extra level of connection but when I witnessed my family and friends experiencing this, that is when I started paying attention.

-But what exactly makes your morning coffee better in a specific cup?
+What exactly makes your morning coffee better in a specific cup?
 And how can pottery contribute to a warm and memorable meal?
-How what qualities encourage an unspoken dialog between the food and the ceramics, between the user and the cup?
-You might think I've lost my mind at this point on the post but stay with me.
-If you're a fan of pottery, you know :-).
+And what qualities encourage an unspoken dialog between the food and the ceramics, between the user and the cup?